grisuno/LazyOwn/COMMANDS.md

 Parameters:
     line (str): Input line, not currently used.

+## transform
+Transforms the input string based on user-defined casing style.

+This command asks the user for a casing style (e.g., lower, upper, camel, pascal) and transforms the input string accordingly.

+Parameters:
+    line (str): Input string to be transformed.

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.